 - similar incidents that have occurred within the employer or prime contractor's operations in the past 2 years that resulted in a serious injury

 - Reporting and investigating Potentially Serious Incidents (PDF, 406 KB) (with examples of PSI)

-Use the online form to report PSIs to the Director of Inspection with Safe, Fair and Healthy Workplaces, Alberta Labour, as soon as possible, under Section 40(5) of the Occupational Health and Safety Act.
+Use the online form to report PSIs as soon as possible as required by Section 40(5) of the Occupational Health and Safety Act.

 To meet their obligations under the Act, the employer or prime contractor (if there is one) must also: